 Getting the error message “The disk is write-protected” while try using your USB flash drive, SD memory card or some other device?
 Due to this error can’t make changes to files on USB drives and SD cards?
 Or prevents formatting, copying, or pasting files to your removable devices?
 Let’s see how to remove The write protection from USB or SD cards applicable to Windows 10, 8.1 and 7.

-The Disk Is Write Protected Windows 10
+The Disk Is Write Protected by Windows 10

-Basically The Write protection on USB drives or SD card is a virtual lock or rather a physical lock which ensures that nobody extra files can be written or any old files can be deleted.
+Basically, The Write protection on USB drives or SD cards is a virtual lock or rather a physical lock which ensures that nobody extra files can be written or any old files can be deleted.
 But sometimes due to some malfunctioning of the system tools or consoles, you might get the error message “The disk is write-protected.
 Remove the write-protection or use another disk” when attempting to overwrite the USB drive contents.
-If you are struggling with similar problem, apply solutions listed below.
+If you are struggling with similar problem, apply the solutions listed below.

 Check your User Account Settings

-First check your Account setting for the USB to you have proper rights to Write on this.
+First, check your Account setting for the USB to you have proper rights to Write on this.

-- Right click on the USB flash drive Select properties
+- Right-click on the USB flash drive Select Properties

 - A window appears that shows all the properties of your USB (Say Removable Disk).